 The minor in Schools, Education, and Society is intended for students who have an interest in any of the educational topics mentioned above but are not pursuing a teaching license.
 Students in the SES minor come from majors across the Wake Forest campus, including but not limited to Communication, Economics, English, Health & Exercise Science, Mathematics, Politics & International Affairs, Psychology, and Sociology.

 The Department of Education also houses the university’s College-to-Career Course Series, which is designed to provide Wake Forest students with a unique opportunity to receive course credit to explore personal attributes that influence future academic and professional decisions and to consider the factors that create a meaningful, fulfilling life after Wake Forest.

 Three master’s degree programs are available for prospective graduate students.

 Prospective students and faculty advisers can find information about courses and programs in our Start-up Kit for Prospective Students.

-For a list of courses for the current semester, see the Spring 2018 Course Flyer.
+For a list of course for the current semester, see the Fall 2018 Course Flyer.

 Undergraduate Program Information

 Undergraduate students with an interest in pursuing a major or minor in the Department of Education are encouraged to consider the following programs:

 - Secondary Education (Minor)

 Graduate Program Information